Photo: Shiloh Schulte/USFWS

 Shorebird migrations are one of my favorite times of the year.
-They come passing through Oregon and often land either on the golf course in Gearhart or the beaches of the North Oregon Coast.
+The flocks and vagrants and gaggles come passing through Oregon and often land either on the golf course in Gearhart or the vast sandy beaches of the North Oregon Coast.

 Whimbrel flock with a couple of passenger Bar-tailed Godwits

 One of the most wide-ranging shorebirds in the world, the Whimbrel breeds at the top of the world in the Arctic in the eastern and western hemispheres.
 The Whimbrel migrates to South America, Africa, south Asia, and Australia, all the way at the bottom of the globe.
 It uses its long, down-curved bill to probe deep in the sand of beaches searching for invertebrates, but they also feed on berries and insects wherever they land away from the coast.

 - Migrating Whimbrels are known to make a non-stop flight of 4,000 km (2,500 miles) from southern Canada or New England to South America.